What the Government Shutdown Means for the Next Recession

 I’m not minimizing that.
 I’m not taking a position on the shutdown.

 It tells us the next recession will be devastating.

-The government shutdown highlights many people live paycheck to paycheck.
+The government shutdown highlights that many people live paycheck to paycheck.

 This includes both government workers and private-sector workers.
 Yet, government workers make more money than average families.